-The Genuine Temporary Entrant (GTE) statement is the most important document in your Australian student visa application.
-It's your chance to convince the Department of Home Affairs that you're a genuine student, not someone using a student visa to migrate permanently.
-Most refusals from Bangladesh happen because of a weak GTE.
+The Genuine Student (GS) statement is the most important document in your Australian student visa application.
+It's your chance to show the Department of Home Affairs that you are a genuine student.
+Note that GS replaced the old Genuine Temporary Entrant (GTE) test for applications lodged on or after 23 March 2024 — and unlike GS, GS does not require you to prove you will return home.
+Home Affairs states that a future intention to apply for permanent residence does not count against you.
+Most refusals from Bangladesh still happen because of a weak, generic statement.
 Here are the 5 critical lines yours must include.

-The GTE requirement is a criterion for Australian student visas (Subclass 500).
-The Department of Home Affairs assesses whether you genuinely intend to:
+The GS requirement is a criterion for Australian student visas (Subclass 500).
+The Department of Home Affairs assesses:

-Your GTE statement is a written declaration (usually 1-2 pages) that addresses these points.
+Your GS statement is a written declaration (usually 1-2 pages) that addresses these points.
 It's not a generic personal statement — it's a structured argument for why you should be granted the visa.

 2. The 5 Key Lines Every BD Student Needs